andrijun0406/DellAzureStackHCI/Deployment/README.md

 * Script may need to be modified to update your hostname according to your convention naming.
 * Script should be executed per Host and require a restart

+### Task 08 - Joining Cluster Nodes to an Active Directory Domain
+   * This step also requires that you have connectivity to the Active Directory (AD) server
+   * So far you've connected to each server node with the local administrator account <ServerName>\Administrator.
+To proceed, you'll need to join the servers to       a domain and use the domain account that is also a member of the local Administrators group on every node.
+   * Use **sconfig** to join domain or use the following script [Join-Domain](Join-Domain.ps1)
+   * Script should be executed per Host and require a restart

 ### Task 05 - Non-Converged Host Network Configuration
 * This script [Set-DellHostNetwork](Set-DellHostNetwork.ps1) will set IP address, VlanId and Switch-Embedded-Teaming for VM, Management and Storage Traffic.
 * This script also disabled Network Adapters which are not currently being used to prevent being added as Cluster Networks (except for Ethernet RNDIS adapter       which is used for iDRAC to OS redfish interface)